 CAUTION!
 Do not pull the starter cord all the way out and do not let go of the starter handle when the cord is fully extended.
 This can damage the machine.

 Note!
-Pull the front hand guard towards the front handle.
-The chain brake is now disengaged.
-Your saw is ready for use.
+Reactivate the chain brake by pushing the front hand guard back towards the front handle.
+The chain saw is now ready for use.